-Stock futures little changed ahead of Powell testimony on Fed's pandemic response
+Stocks hover below record highs ahead of Powell testimony on Fed's pandemic response

 Crypto stocks under pressure as bitcoin trades near 5-month low